 There's no reason anyone needs to miss out of the food and fashion, just because we are dealing with a new normal.
 The race that stops the nation is still forging ahead, so here is how you can make it fun from home.

-One of the best parts of Melbourne Cup Day is hands down the food.
+One of the best parts of Melbourne Cup Day every year is hands down the food.
 From grazing platters, hot finger food favourites, delectable sweets or even a roast lunch, there's so much to love!
 And there's no reason you can't still enjoy these delicious treats as a team!

 EatFirst can make sure you get something delicious delivered, not only to your office but also right to your team's front doors.
 From picnic boxes, individual grazing spreads or even hot meals, we have options for everyone!